ltelab/disdrodb/docs/source/metadata_archive.rst

 To update the DISDRODB Metadata Archive follow these steps:

-1. Go inside the ``disdrodb-data`` directory where you have cloned the repository:
+1. Go inside the ``DISDRODB-METADATA`` directory where you have cloned the repository:

 2. Create a new branch.